-The 2019 - 2022 TIP currently contains one STBG Urban project that is programmed for construction.
+The 2020 - 2023 TIP currently contains no STBG Urban projects that are programmed for construction.
+One STBG Urban project was selected in late 2019 for the 2020 - 2025 funding cycle, and the 2020 - 2023 TIP may be amended in early 2020 if the selected project(s) fall within the range of that TIP.
 The STBG Urban program uses ranking criteria to set priorities for funding.
 The criteria include: plan consistency; current or potential demand (capacity needs); functional classification (including traffic volume within two of the classifications); pavement condition; multimodalism; and safety.
 Transit improvements and bicycle and pedestrian transportation improvements also have parallel criteria which allow projects in these categories to compete for funding.
 While not officially included as a criterion, preservation of existing systems has been emphasized in the project selection process over past funding cycles.
 Projects are scored based on a set number of points for each criterion, resulting in a project ranking and recommendation list for STBG - Urban projects in the TIP.